CGI-FR/IoT-Hub-Portal/README.md

 ## Quick Start

+Ready to get started with IoT Hub Portal?
+Great!
+Follow these simple steps to quickly set up your environment:

 ### Step 1: Choose Your Cloud Provider

 IoT Hub Portal works seamlessly with both Azure and Amazon Web Services.
 Simply click on the link below that corresponds to your cloud provider of choice: